 In particular, I have seen and analyzed my fair share of education website designs, trying to find the conversion elements that work, and the factors that make an education website click.

-One pattern that I saw was that most brick and mortar institutions follow an antiquated website template – confusing navigation, unclear messaging and scattered information that’s not easy to access.
+One pattern that I saw was that most institutions follow an antiquated website template – confusing navigation, unclear messaging and scattered information that’s not easy to access.
 Picture something like this.

-The trend has since changed (to some extent); now you would find plenty of education and training institutes (of all kinds, traditional or new-age online ones, higher education or K12) that are doing a good job getting their point across.
-In this yearly round off, I have listed the best education websites of 2015 (in my opinion) in terms of clarity, user experience, design and conversion optimization.
+The trend has since changed (to some extent); now you would find plenty of education and training institutes (of all kinds, traditional or new-age online ones, higher education, career schools or K12) that are doing a good job getting their point across.
+In this yearly round off, I have listed the best education websites in terms of clarity, user experience, design and conversion optimization.
 Any education or training business planning a redesign in 2016 should definitely look at these websites for inspiration. (the list follows no particular order).

 It’s a design institute, so you’d expect their website to be designed well too.
 And, they don’t disappoint at all.